World Music and Dance Exams Regulations – UK

-- All applications must be submitted by the published closing date (http://sangeet-examinations.co.uk) using the online form.
-Paper application form is available on request.
-Applications cannot be accepted on the telephone.
+- All applications with fees must be submitted by the published closing date (http://sangeet-examinations.co.uk) using the application form in the Booking Exam section.

 - The fees (and late fees where applicable) must be paid in full with the submission of the application.
 Fees can be paid via bank transfer, cheque or cash.